 Your dog’s body naturally produces large numbers of antibodies.
 They bind to the foreign substances and inactivate them (if or when they pass through the body’s defenses and get inside).
 This is called neutralization.

 Antibodies also play another role in the immune response.
 They activate part of the immune response called the complement system.
-This then attacks and kills bacteria and other pathogens.
+This complement system then attacks and kills bacteria and other pathogens.

 Anyway, it’s clear that natural antibodies are very important.
 But Cytopoint is an antibody.
 So what’s the difference?